MingjunZhong/seq2point-nilm/README.md

 0. This software was tested on Ubuntu 16.04 LTS

-1. Create your virtual environment Python > 3.5
+1. Create your virtual environment Python 3.5-3.8

-2. Install Tensorflow > 1.4
+2. Install Tensorflow = 2.0.0

     * Follow official instruction on https://www.tensorflow.org/install/

     * Remember a GPU support is highly recommended for training

-3. Install Keras > 2.1.5
+3. Install Keras > 2.1.5 (Tested on Keras 2.3.1)

     * Follow official instruction on https://keras.io/